Skip to main content

 API Call Access{SECRET_NAME} syntax

 Secret names cannot conflict with parameter names.
+Secret and parameter names also cannot be GURUBASE_USER_EMAIL, GURUBASE_USER_NAME, GURUBASE_USER_GROUPS, or GURUBASE_GURU_SLUG — those are reserved for built-in variables.
 Deleting a secret automatically disables all actions using it.

 Best Practices